What Is The Discovery to Recovery Program?

 - Explain how the program delivers this in a structured way.

-In essence, the 7 Week Grief Recovery Program brings you from Discovery to Recovery in a natural, soulful way giving you the ability to reconcile your past, heal your present and embrace your heartfelt future.
+In essence, the 7 Step Grief Recovery Program brings you from Discovery to Recovery in a soulful serene way giving you the ability to heal your heart by reconciling your past, mend your present and embrace your future.

-Remember to ask about the Money Back Guarantee when you book your Free Consultation.
+Remember when you book your Free Consultation to ask about the Money Back Guarantee.

 Listen to me talk about my Grief Recovery Journey with the phenomenal Danielle Serpico of Dublin City FM Mind Matters Show.